 Women in Tech History

 A force to be reckoned with, women have had an influence on technology throughout history.
 Today, in honor of International Women’s Day, we wanted to give you a brief look into history at some of the women who have impacted the internet that you use today.
-These women have pushed past boundaries and have found ways to Push for Progress in everything they did.
+These women have shed past boundaries and have found ways to progress in everything they did.
 Today we solute these women and thank them for the contributions they have made to our technology landscape.

 #1.
 Mary Kenneth Keller (1913-1985)